Updated August 18, 2026

-But how will we refer to the two decades that we are leaving behind?
+But how should we refer to the two decades that we’ve now left behind?

 The Rule and Its Consequences

-For 80 percent of any century, that’s easy: refer to the 1920s* or the twenties, the 1930s or the thirties, and so on, up to and including the 1990s or the nineties.
-The same holds true for this century: the 2020s or the twenties, the 2030s or the thirties, and so on, all the way to the end.
-It’s also OK to refer to the ’20s and ’30s and so on as numeric alternatives to the spelled-out versions.
+For 80 percent of any century, that’s easy.
+Simply refer, for example, to the 1920s* or the twenties, the 1930s or the thirties, and so on, up to and including the 1990s or the nineties.
+The same holds true for this century.
+Or you can abbreviate the numbers and refer to the ’20s and ’30s and so on.
 Just be consistent, and be sure to get the apostrophe right (’20s, not ‘20s).

 The Trouble Begins at the Beginning